 Maine Small Estate Affidavit | Affidavit of Heirship

-Small Estate Affidavit: Real estate value may not exceed $20,000 including liens, encumbrances, the homestead and family allowance, reasonable funeral expenses, and other taxes and values, and successors must wait at least 30 days after the decedent’s passing to file the small estate affidavit.
+Small Estate Affidavit: Estate value may not exceed $40,000 including liens, encumbrances, the homestead and family allowance, reasonable funeral expenses, and other taxes and values, and successors must wait at least 30 days after the decedent’s passing to file the small estate affidavit.